nstankov-bg/docs.plutus-community.com/book/docs/lectures/Lecture4.md

 myTrace :: EmulatorTrace ()
 myTrace = void $ activateContractWallet (Wallet 1) myContract
 ```
-This function just activates a wallet or set of wallets (Wallet 1 in this case) by associating it with a contract (myContract in this case) and normally the result is saved in a handler that we can use later.
+This function just activates a wallet or a set of wallets (Wallet 1 in this case) by associating it with a contract (myContract in this case) and normally the result is saved in a handler which we can use later.
 Normally, the code would look like this:
 ```haskell
 myTrace :: EmulatorTrace ()
 myTrace = h <- activateContractWallet (Wallet 1) myContract